 You also have the mid-year bonus and the year-end bonus.

 Ignoring one-off lump sum payment and performance bonus, which is not something you may get every year, here’s the level of bonus for civil servants over the past decade.
-We have automatically included the 13th month bonus and excluded any one-off lump sum payments.
+We have automatically included the 13th-month bonus and excluded any one-off lump sum payments.
+Do note it doesn’t include any performance bonus which is subject to individual performance.

 Lower-wage civil servants may get higher bonuses than what is stated since there is usually a minimum bonus payout for some years.

-We can see that over the past ten years, average bonus (inclusive of 13-month but excluding any one-off lump sum bonus) is at 2.22 months.
-This means that a civil servant earning the median salary of $3,900 (as of 2019) will get about $9,048 in bonus each year.
+We can see that over the past 14 years, the average bonus (inclusive of 13-month but excluding any one-off lump sum bonus) is 2.14 months.
+This excludes any performance bonus.

-Ironically, the last time there was no mid-year bonus was in 2009, when the global financial crisis hit Singapore’s economy hard.
-Year-end bonus for 2009 was at 0.25 months, capped at $750.
-The usual 13th month bonus was also given.
+The last time there was no mid-year bonus was in 2020, when the COVID-19 pandemic hit Singapore’s economy hard.
+There was also no year-end bonus for 2020 though the usual 13th-month bonus was given.

 The Civil Service Does Give Decent Bonus, But Don’t Assume It’s Always Guaranteed